marmelab/react-admin/docs/ShowTutorial.md

 );
 ```

-## Using a Tabbed Layout
+## Using Another Layout

 When a Show view has to display a lot of fields, the `<SimpleShowLayout>` component ends up in very long page that are not user-friendly.
-You can use the `<TabbedShowLayout>` component instead, which is a variant of the `<SimpleShowLayout>` component that displays the fields in tabs.
+You can use the [`<TabbedShowLayout>`] component instead, which is a variant of the `<SimpleShowLayout>` component that displays the fields in tabs.

 ```jsx
 import { Show, TabbedShowLayout, Tab, TextField, DateField, WithRecord } from 'react-admin';